 Flaring and venting

-The OGA is committed to eliminating any unnecessary or wasteful flaring and venting of gas.
-Here you will find a summary of the process involved in gaining consent for the flaring and venting of gas.
+Here you will find a summary of the policy, process and considerations involved in gaining consent for the flaring and venting of gas.

 Under the model clauses in the licence related to avoidance of harmful methods of working, licensees shall maintain all apparatus in good repair and condition.
 They shall execute all operations in a proper manner in accordance with methods and practice customarily used in good oilfield practice, and shall take all steps practicable in order to control the flow and to prevent the escape or waste of petroleum.